-In situations where staff, become aware that an applicant has died, staff should investigate if the applicant has availed of any duties owed under the 1988 Order, for example Temporary Accommodation, Furniture Storage, etc. and take any appropriate action in line with homeless guidance manual.
+In situations where staff become aware that an applicant has died and there are other household members on the application staff must notify the household members that the application has been cancelled.
+Staff should investigate if the applicant has availed of any duties owed under the 1988 Order, for example Temporary Accommodation, Furniture Storage, etc. and take any appropriate action in line with homeless guidance manual.
 Where the applicant is deceased a Date of Death should be recorded in the corresponding Housing Application.